ibm-vpc/terraform-provider-ibm/website/docs/r/is_lb_listener.html.markdown

   !> **Removal Notification** Certificate Manager support is removed, please use Secrets Manager.

+- `client_authentication` - (Optional, List) The client authentication to use for this listener.
+Supported by load balancers with `mtls_supported` set to `true`.
+The listener must have a protocol of `https`.

+  Nested schema for **client_authentication**:
+	- `certificate_authority` - (Required, String) The CRN of the certificate instance from Secrets Manager to use for the listener client certificate authority.
+	- `certificate_revocation_list` - (Optional, String) A PEM-encoded (with the label X509 CRL) certificate revocation list (CRL) to use for the listener.
+The CRL must be formatted using the X.509 standard as described in RFC 5280.
+If specified, `certificate_authority` must also be specified.

 - `connection_limit` - (Optional, Integer) The connection limit of the listener.
 Valid range is **1 to 15000**.
 Network load balancer do not support `connection_limit` argument.
 - `https_redirect_listener` - (Optional, String) ID of the listener that will be set as http redirect target.
 - `https_redirect_status_code` - (Optional, Integer) The HTTP status code to be returned in the redirect response, one of [301, 302, 303, 307, 308].